 - Meetings can be recorded.

-- If you are not using Canvas and Panopto, but still want to record your Zoom meeting, then record the meeting to your local computer/desktop.
+- Recording to your computer precludes automatic copying of Zoom recordings to Panopto.
+If you are not using Canvas and Panopto, but still want to record your Zoom meeting, then record the meeting to your local computer.

 - How to Keep Uninvited Guests Out of Your Zoom Event.